OptiTronOffical/1350-webkit-test/README.md

+credits to:
-credits to: mansoor0x - for the base html script that AI tweaked
+mansoor0x - for the base html script that AI tweaked primehat06-wq - for uploading to GitHub OptiTronOffical - Vibe coding the shit out of it and testing on console

 LIVE HOST: https://optitronoffical.github.io/1350-webkit-test/jb.html